adamharley/torch-server/README.md

 **Note:** Unlike the Docker image, this script *is* able to be easily isolated under its own user and will add a dedicated user `torch-server`.

 **Warning:** This setup is experimental.
-Performance appears to be optimal with 4 vCPUs made available, 8 actually causes performance to drop.
 Wine is weird.
+More CPU cores being available may make performance worse.
+Your mileage will probably vary.

 Ports
 -----